 Hello, Yellow!
 An Ohio Gardener Shares His Daffodil Tips

-Back home at his overgrown 3-acre property, Donald cleared weeds and brush to uncover his own patches of daffodils.
+Back home at his overgrown 3-acre property, Hunter cleared weeds and brush to uncover his own patches of daffodils.
 He found frilly coral 'Hungarian Rhapsody', orange-cupped 'Ambergate' and other prized heirloom varieties planted by the previous owner.
 Evidently, she was a longtime club member and filled her lawn with bulbs from the annual sale just like so many other Granville residents.

 Dream now, then file this guide for planting bulbs in fall—when the ground has cooled but not frozen.

 Daffodils prefer sunny, well-drained soil.
 Raised beds or hillsides are ideal.
 (Conveniently, the flowers are both deer- and squirrel-resistant.)
 You can place early-bloomers under deciduous trees, since light filters through the bare limbs in spring, but avoid evergreens.

 Resist the urge to space bulbs in neat, even rows, no matter what the label says.
 Instead, for more wow, plant bulbs in clusters of five to seven.
 To create a natural look in larger areas, simply scatter bulbs on the ground and plant where they land even if some touch.

 Grab a trowel.
 You're aiming for holes that are twice as deep as the bulbs are tall.
 (For example, dig a 4-inch hole for a 2-inch bulb.)
 Place bulbs pointed ends up, then dress them with a tablespoon of bone meal to fuel growth.
 Cover with soil and gently tamp it down with your foot.

 Let Them Refuel